 The financial statements reflect the results of agreements with PEFCO.
-PEFCO, which is owned by a consortium of private-sector banks, industrial companies, and financial services institutions, makes and purchases from private sector lenders, medium-term and long-term fixed-rate, and variable-rate loans guaranteed by EXIM Bank to foreign borrowers to purchase U.S. made equipment "export loans."
+PEFCO, is owned by a consortium of privatesector banks, industrial companies, and financial services institutions.
+It makes and purchases from private sector lenders, medium-term and long-term fixed-rate, and variable-rate loans guaranteed by EXIM Bank to foreign borrowers to purchase U.S. made equipment "export loans."

-EXIM Bank's credit and guarantee agreement with PEFCO provides that EXIM Bank will guarantee the due and punctual payment of interest on PEFCO's secured debt obligations which EXIM Bank has approved.
-It grants to EXIM Bank a broad measure of supervision over PEFCO's major financial management decisions, including the right to have representatives be present in all meetings of PEFCO's board of directors, advisory board, and exporters' council, and to review PEFCO's financials and other records.
+EXIM Bank's credit and guarantee agreement with PEFCO provides that EXIM Bank will guarantee the due and punctual payment of interest on PEFCO's secured debt obligations which EXIM Bank has approved, and it grants to EXIM Bank a broad measure of supervision over certain of PEFCO's major financial management decisions, including the right to have representatives be present in all meetings of PEFCO's Board of Directors, advisory board, and exporters' council, and to review PEFCO's financials and other records.
 However, EXIM Bank does not have voting rights and does not influence normal operations.
 In September 2020, the EXIM Board of Directors unanimously voted to renew its agreement with PEFCO for 25 years.

-In addition, PEFCO has an agreement with EXIM Bank which provides that EXIM Bank will generally provide PEFCO with an unconditional guarantee covering the due and punctual payment of principal and interest on export loans PEFCO makes and purchases.
-PEFCO's guarantees on the export loans plus the guarantees on the secured debt obligations aggregating to \$3,198.9 million at September 30, 2020 and \$4,060.5 million at September 30, 2019, are included by EXIM Bank in the total for guarantee, insurance and undisbursed loans.
-The allowance related to these transactions is included in the Guaranteed Loan Liability on the Balance Sheets.
+PEFCO has an agreement with EXIM Bank which provides that EXIM Bank will generally provide PEFCO with an unconditional guarantee covering the due and punctual payment of principal and interest on export loans PEFCO makes and purchases.
+PEFCO's guarantees on the export loans plus the guarantees on the secured debt obligations aggregating to \$3,418.8 million at September 30, 2021 and \$3,198.9 million at September 30, 2020, are included by EXIM Bank in the total for guarantee, insurance and undisbursed loans and the allowance related to these transactions is included in the Loan Guarantee Liabilities on the Balance Sheets.

-EXIM Bank received fees totaling \$39.3 million in FY 2020 and \$44.7 million in FY 2019 for the agreements, which are included in Earned Revenue on the Statements of Net Cost.
+EXIM Bank received fees totaling \$47.0 million in FY 2021 and \$39.3 million in FY 2020 for the agreements, which are included in Earned Revenue on the Statements of Net Cost.